-The Long Island Curling Club is the only curling club on Long Island.
-Established in 2008, we are dedicated to the promotion of the sport of curling on Long Island.
-Our leagues are held at the Newbridge Arena in Bellmore, NY.
+Established in 2008, the Long Island Curling Club is the only curling club on Long Island.
+Our leagues and events are held at the Newbridge Arena in Bellmore, NY.

 The Long Island Curling Club is featured in the October 14 edition of